 The 2×2 matrix is a great tool for early-stage planning.
 It is an excellent jumping-off point because it:

-- illustrates complex concepts simply.
+- Illustrates complex concepts simply.

-- gets us started in the right direction.
+- Gets us started in the right direction.

 Two criteria are chosen and characterized as either Yes or No, a deliberately oversimplified way of looking at things.
 The criteria can be any two we want, but the more they are aligned with our objectives, the better they work.

 So I built the 2×2 matrix below using as my column heading, Do I like doing the work?
 My row heading was Am I good at it?
-Both of these questions gets answered with a simple Yes or No. Save the detail for later when we’re farther along in the process.
+Both of these questions get answered with a simple Yes or No. Save the detail for later when we’re farther along in the process.
 Remember this is only our first step – don’t gum it up.

-Now provide examples for each of your four cells.
+Now provide examples for each of your four cells

 Off the top of my head, I thought of a YES/NO example (the bottom left cell) for myself.
 Something I really liked doing was playing golf, but if I tried to earn a living at it, I’d starve.
 So liking something wouldn’t be enough for me to be really happy at work.

 - NO/YES.
 In the top right cell I put something I was good at but didn’t like doing: math.
 I’d had a lot of training and it came to me easily, but the thought of sitting day after day like Bob Crachit doing nothing but running a calculator or building algorithms didn’t appeal to me.
 So being good at something wouldn’t be enough, either.

 - NO/NO. I didn’t spend much time here, because what’s the point?
 Who wants to work at a job they don’t like doing and are no good at either?
 It’s a trick question, of course, because this is the candidate pool where executives go to find people to work in customer support, fast food, and the driver’s license bureau.